Understanding The Illinois Biometric Information Privacy Act & Its Relation to Employers

 Unfortunately, the company and one of its founders was entangled in litigation and the company declared bankruptcy and closed its doors in 2008.

 Since that point biometric technology has continued to advance and now includes dozens of ways that technology can identify individuals.
-It includes identification through fingerprints, voice prints, face scanning, iris scanning and many other individual identifiers.
+It includes identification through finger scanning, voice prints, face scanning, iris scanning and many other individual identifiers.

 Biometric technology is often used for timekeeping, security, and convenience.